BSW Admission and Academic Requirements

 4. Earned a minimum grade of B- (2.7) and not have repeated the following courses more than once: SW 150, PLS 102; PSY 303; PSY or SOC 360; SOC 105 or SOC 252; SOC 313 or SW 300; SOC 315.

-Please review the College of Community and Public Service Advising Center website by using this link: http://www.gvsu.edu/ccpsadvising/major-checklists-101.htm If you feel you are eligible to begin the program in the Fall of 2018, but have not yet applied, please contact Dr. Robin Smith Colton, BSW director, at firstname.lastname@example.org , or Amanda Clark, CCPS Advising, at email@example.com.
+Please review the College of Community and Public Service Advising Center website by using this link: https://www.gvsu.edu/ccpsadvising/social-work-111.htm If you feel you are eligible to begin the program in the Fall of 2018, but have not yet applied, please contact Dr. Robin Smith Colton, BSW director, at firstname.lastname@example.org , or CCPS Advising, at email@example.com

 The B.S.W. requires successful completion of 120 semester hours of college credit.
 The program is built on a foundation of liberal arts and 34 hours of required cognate courses and international courses.
 In addition, students must take 44 credit hours of coursework in the major, including the areas of human behavior and the social environment, social welfare policy and services, social research, integrated methods in social work practice, and the field practicum in social work.
 Students who wish to major in social work must apply for candidacy status at the end of their sophomore year and must have a minimum overall grade point average of 2.5.
 A minimum overall average of 3.0 in major courses is required for continuation in candidacy status.